ocaml/platform-blog/about-utop.md

 --BODY--

 OCaml comes with an interactive toplevel.
-If you type `ocaml` in a shell you will get a promt where you can type OCaml code that is compiled and executed on the fly.
+If you type `ocaml` in a shell you will get a prompt where you can type OCaml code that is compiled and executed on the fly.

     $ ocaml